jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 }
 ```

-When our form get submitted, it will be `POST`ed to the `/auth/register` endpoint.
+When our form gets submitted, it will be `POST`ed to the `/auth/register` endpoint.
 To do this, we need a little utility called `server`, which exposes a `postAsync` function.
 Let's add that code now and then discuss it.

 In the root of your project, create a new directory called `utils` and add a new file called `server.js`.
 Add the following code;